Posted on: Nov 8, 2017, | By Steve, WayKen Project Manager

-CNC machining is very common in rapid manufacturing industry.
+CNC machining for prototype is very common in the rapid manufacturing industry.
 From plastic parts to metal parts, it can be seen anywhere.
 Before we jump to the topic, let me briefly show you the pros and cons of different technologies.

 - When it comes to complex shaped parts, only less machining tools are needed.
 If you want to change the shape and size of parts, just modify the programming procedures of parts, it is suitable for new product development and modification.

-- In terms of multiple types and low-volume production, CNC machining has higher production efficiency which can reduce the time in your prepare stage such as machine tool adjustment and the process inspection.
+- In terms of multiple types and low-volume production, CNC machining has higher production efficiency which can reduce the time in your prepare stages such as machine tool adjustment and the process inspection.

 - Even the complex and some unobservant parts are possible to machining which can’t be achieved in the traditional way.